abdelrahmanamr/Github-Repo-Demo/README.md

 ## Short Description:

-This is project main is to display repositories of certain user where a search functionality is available for the name of the repo.
+This is a project to display repositories of a certain user where a search functionality is available for the name of the repo.
 Thus, user will be able to search for a repository with its name.
 The application is created using ReactJS and the data used is fetched from the Github api.

 ## Available Scripts